spatial-lc/HackNSeek2025/README.md

 ## Workshops

-To help you prepare, we recommend attending the online workshops provided by Lethbridge College, Bow Valley College, and NAIT:
+To help you prepare, we recommend attending the online workshops provided by Lethbridge Polytechnic, Bow Valley College, and NAIT:

 * **Exploring 3D Modeling with Blender** (April 4, 2-4pm)
 * **Introduction to Unity** (April 11, 2-4pm)